samisayegh/saq-cocktails/README.md

 # SaqCocktails

-Find recipes for your favourite cocktails, with alcohols suggested by SAQ and powered by a Coveo search API.
+Find recipes for your favourite cocktails, with alcohols suggested by SAQ powered by a Coveo search API.
 Alter your alcohol selections to fit your budget, find out how many drinks you will be able to make, and your cost per drink!

 ## Setup